Gageperrin/it-notes/hashicorp/vault.md

 Deploy one or more persistent nodes via a configuration file.
 Use a storage backend that meets the requirements. `MultipleVault` nodes should be configured as a cluster.
 Deploy close to applications.
 Most likely this provisioning process will be automated.

+### Configuring Consul Storage Backend

+Consul provides durable key-value storage for Vault, supports high availability, can independently scale the back-end, is a distributed system, easy to automate, and includes built-in snapshot functionality.
+It includes built-in integration between Consul and Vault and is officially supported by Hashicorp.

+Consul is deployed using multiple nodes and configured as a cluster.
+Clusters are deployed in odd numbers to maintain quorum.
+All data is replicated among all nodes in the cluster.
+A leader election promotes a single Consul node as the leader.
+The leader accepts new logs entries and replicas to all other nodes.
+Consul cluster for Vault storage backend should not be used for Consul functions in a production setting.

+A Consul cluster takes an application write to the Vault cluster, stores it key-value format to the storage backend.
+The consul leader node will accept the key-value write and will replicate it to the follower nodes.

 ## Accessing Vault

+Vault has three interfaces: UI, CLI, and HTTP API.
+Not all features are available through the UI or CLI, only the API can access all features.
+Most calls from teh CLI and UI invoke the HTTP API.
+UI must be enabled via the configuration file.
+Authentication is required to access any of the interfaces.

+Access UI through port 8200 by default.
+It runs on the same IP as the listener.
+Vault UI enables access to configure the key-value store, secrets engine, ACL policies, authentication methods, direct CLI access, replication (enterprise), licensing (enterprise), as well as groups and entities.

+Access the CLI through the Vault node or a remote machine (needs to be authenticated through `vault login`).
+Need to set the environment variables `VAULT_ADDR` if different than the default `https://127.0.0.1:8200`.
+Use `vault -autocomplete-install` to enable auto-completion.
+Use `vault -h` to get help.

+API access is provided through REST API or by using `curl` or any other http client.
+It is necessary to authenticate first, and Vault will return a Vault API token that cna be used for future requests.